-This chocolate bar, when consumed in small amounts, is a keto approved treat, but buyer beware — it’s easy to overeat.
+This chocolate bar, when consumed in small amounts, is a keto-approved treat.
+But buyer beware — it’s easy to overeat.

-Let’s look at the nutrition facts label for another dark chocolate option, Salazon’s delicious Dark Chocolate with Sea Salt and Almonds:
+Let’s look at the nutrition facts label for another dark chocolate option, Salazon’s Dark Chocolate with Sea Salt and Almonds:

-As you can see, this bar has 13 g of net carbs2 per serving.
-If you eat a half serving (in this case, 1/4 of the bar, but still 20 grams), you would consume 6.5 g of net carbs.
+As you can see, this bar has 13 g of net carbs per serving.10 If you eat half a serving (in this case, ¼ of the bar, or 20 grams), you’d consume 6.5 g of net carbs.

-For keto success, avoid the big four:
+For keto success, avoid or limit the big five:

-- Trans fats and processed vegetable oils
+- Highly processed vegetable oils (unclear health impact)

-- Any kind of sugar, syrup, malt or cane product;
+- Any kind of sugar, syrup, malt or cane product

-- All naturally sugary ingredients like honey, fruit juice concentrates and dried fruit.
+- All naturally sugary ingredients like honey, fruit juice concentrates and dried fruit

-Most of the starch in our diets come from grains.
-Wheat and corn are the main ones, but any kind of grain, and any sort of flour except nut flours, can add loads of carbohydrates to a food product.
-These sorts of products spell trouble for keto eaters.
+Most of the starch in our diets comes from grains.
+Wheat and corn are the main ones, but any kind of grain or flour (except nut flour) can add lots of carbohydrates to a food product.
+This can spell trouble for keto eaters.